 It’s simply not necessary for people to “hit bottom” before they can be helped.
 That’s an old myth that has been disproven long ago.

-Neither this website nor your host receives benefit from describing this book.
+- Neither this site nor your host receives benefit from describing this book.
 Doing so does not imply endorsement.